Questions About Family Law

 “Physical custody” involves decisions regarding where your child will live and who will be responsible for his or her daily care.

-When a California court awards sole physical custody to one parent, they will also make visitation orders which provide a schedule for the child or children to spend time with the other parent.
+Any time a court makes a determination of custody, they will also establish a visitation plan (or time share arrangment) which provide a schedule for the child or children to spend time with the other parent.
 This visitation schedule includes details regarding the arrival and departure locations for visits, transportation obligations and a specific schedule for holidays, birthdays and/or vacations.

 Under California state law, judges issue custody decisions based on what is in the best interest of the child or children and rely on the input of child custody recommending counselors.
 Contrary to popular belief, no preference is given for a mother or a father.
 In other words, both parents are given equal consideration.

 What is stepparent adoption?